MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 	         numRows = numRowsToRead )

+### Write to CSV in HDFS

+If you [converted your CSV to XDF](#importingDataAsCompositeXdfFiles) to take advantage of the efficiency while running analyses, but now wish to convert your data back to CSV you can do so using *rxDataStep*.

+To create a folder of CSV files, first create an RxTextData object using a directory name as the file argument; this represents the folder in which to create the CSV files.
+This directory is created when you run the *rxDataStep*.Then, point to this *RxTextData* object in the *outFile* argument of the *rxDataStep*.
+Each CSV created will be named based on the directory name and followed by a number.

+Suppose we want to write out a folder of CSV in HDFS from our airData composite XDF after we performed the logistic regression and prediction, so that the new CSV files contain the predicted values and residuals.
+We can do this as follows:

+	airDataCsvDir <- file.path("user/RevoShare/user/airDataCsv")
+	airDataCsvDS <- RxTextData(airDataCsvDir,fileSystem=hdfsFS)
+	rxDataStep(inData=airData, outFile=airDataCsvDS)

+You notice that the *rxDataStep* wrote out one CSV for every .xdfd file in the input composite XDF file.
+This is the default behavior for writing CSV from composite XDF to HDFS when the compute context is set to RxSpark.

+Alternatively, you could switch your compute context back to “local” when you are done performing your analyses and take advantage of two arguments within *RxTextData* that give you slightly more control when writing out CSV files to HDFS: *createFileSet* and *rowsPerOutFile*.
+When *createFileSet* is set to TRUE a folder of CSV files is written to the directory you specify.
+When *createFileSet* is set to FALSE a single CSV file is written.
+The second argument, *rowsPerOutFile*, can be set to an integer to indicate how many rows to write to each CSV file when *createFileSet* is TRUE.
+Returning to the example above, suppose we wanted to write out a folder of CSVs but we wanted to write out the airData but into only six CSV files.

+	rxSetComputeContext("local")
+	airDataCsvRowsDir <-file.path("/user/RevoShare/MRS/airDataCsvRows")
+	rxHadoopMakeDir(airDataCsvRowsDir)
+	airDataCsvRowsDS <- RxTextData(airDataCsvRowsDir, fileSystem=hdfsFS, createFileSet=TRUE, 	rowsPerOutFile=1000000)
+	rxDataStep(inData=airData, outFile=airDataCsvRowsDS)

+When using an RxSpark compute context, createFileSet defaults to TRUE and rowsPerOutFile has no effect.
+Thus if you wish to create a single CSV or customize the number of rows per file you must perform the rxDataStep in a local compute context (data can still be in HDFS).

 ### Estimate a linear model using composite XDF files

 Now we can re-estimate the same linear model, using the new, faster data source: